 I am a UX researcher and designer who collaborates with mission-driven organizations that are addressing people's everyday needs through meaningful applications of technology.

 I have a decade of experience designing digital products and services with a special focus on human-centered design for international organizations working in the areas of alternative energy, financial inclusion and global health.
 Based in San Francisco, I have worked in more than 10 countries including Bangladesh, Costa Rica, India, Mozambique, Niger, Pakistan, Uganda and Zambia.

-With a post-graduate degree in Interaction Design, I bring a generalist approach having led research studies, design sprints, service design projects and capacity building workshops.
+With a degree in Interaction Design, I bring a generalist approach having led research studies, design sprints, service design projects and capacity building workshops.

 As a UX Designer, I have designed and prototyped cross-platform digital experiences for a range of clients and services.
 I was part of a team from Method that redesigned Time-Warner Cable’s digital TV platform across web, mobile, tablet and smart TV platforms.
 As a lead designer at Grameen Foundation’s AppLab, I designed and prototyped mobile financial services for people living on less than $2.00 per day.
 Most recently, I worked with GRID Impact to design and test an online tool that helps caseworkers at social service agencies in San Francisco connect their clients to legal aid services.